Parents shouldn’t dilute formula amid shortage, pediatrician says - NewsBreak

 The Biden administration and lawmakers say they are working on the issue, but some Republicans blame President Joe Biden.

 Biden said he’s trying to increase supply by cutting red tape for manufacturers and increasing foreign imports.
-But bipartisan calls are growing for the president to go further by using the Defense Production Act.How to handle the nationwide shortage of baby formula
+But bipartisan calls are growing for the president to go further by using the Defense Production Act.Pediatricians warn of homemade baby formula dangers amid shortages

 According to the Federal Emergency Management Agency, “The Defense Production Act is the primary source of presidential authorities to expedite and expand the supply of materials and services from the U.S. industrial base needed to promote the national defense .”